Shop Sustainably at These 7 Online Thrift Stores

 Unfortunately, with the onset of Covid-19, the ability to spend lazy Saturdays perusing the aisles at your local thrift store became nearly impossible for the average shopper.
 But savvy thrifters stepped in to fill the void, taking advantage of everyone’s time at home by showcasing and selling their best vintage pieces on Instagram.
 The shift also inspired shoppers to rethink the types of clothing they were buying — research shows that 15 percent of consumers in the U.S. and Europe expect to buy more ecologically and socially sustainable clothing due to the Covid-19 pandemic.

 And thanks to the online thrift store boom, it’s easier than ever to invest in new pieces that are long-lasting and eco-friendly without even leaving the couch.
-So whether you’re looking for new staples to add to your closet or you’re interested in joining the global movement in sustainable fashion, here are eight of our favorite shops to spruce up your closet and home.
+So whether you’re looking for new staples to add to your closet or you’re interested in joining the global movement in sustainable fashion, here are seven of our favorite shops to spruce up your closet and home.

 Based in Dallas, Texas, Aarica Nichole Vintage is an upcycled goods and vintage clothing store with an array of fun and colorful pieces you’ll fall in love with.
 Founder Aarica Nichole sells her vintage finds via Etsy and ships them in 100% eco-friendly mailers.
 You’ll find a range of funky art, dreamy décor, and must-have garments.
 From button-down sleeveless vest blouses and double-breasted long sleeve trench coats to chunky long sleeve sweaters and mini skirts, her stylish pieces are throwbacks to the ’70s, ’80s, and ’90s.